digi-embedded/meta-digi/README.md

 Digi Embedded Yocto 2.0 is based on the 2.0 (Jethro) Yocto release.

+For a full list of supported features and interfaces please refer to the online documentation.

 # Supported Platforms

 The current release supports the following hardware platforms: